bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 > Note: that JS as written might not compile.
 That's due to the multi-line formatting, and JS' legendary insistence on adding semicolons when it feels like it

 Already, that is a little easier to read.
 The complex nested ternary staements now attempt to explain themselves.
-There is much ore we can do here to simplify things, but extracting the conditional expression adds a lot of clarity, simply.
-Mostly because it _gives us a domain term_ in the code.
+There is much more we can do here to simplify things, but extracting the conditional expression adds a lot of clarity, simply.
+Mostly because it _gives us words from the problem domain_ in the code.

 ### Extract if / else block

-Another simple idea is to extract the code into functions that lives inside the if and else blocks.
+Another simple idea is to extract the code that lives inside the if and else blocks into their own functions.

 We can move from this: